yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 ### Two armed bandit

-Two slot machines, each with a different fixed payout probability.
+> Two slot machines, each with a different fixed payout probability.
+>
+> The goal is to discover the machine with the best payout, and maximize the returned reward by always choosing it.

+The basic principle is that when receiving